stakater/stakater-docs/docs/content/sre/tronador/workflow.md

 ```

 ### GitHub Event
  GitHub (or any other repository management system) events are used to trigger the Tronador pipeline.
-The pipeline is triggered whenever a PR is opened for a repository that supports tronador.
+The pipeline is triggered whenever a PR is opened for a repository that supports Tronador.

 ### Tekton Pipeline

-The Tekton Pipeline needs to watch your repo where tronador is configured to be used, and when a PR is created or updated, it will trigger the Tekton pipeline.
+The Tekton Pipeline needs to watch your repo where Tronador is configured to be used, and when a PR is created or updated, it will trigger the Tekton pipeline.
 The pipeline will first create a docker image from the changes in your PR.
 It will then create an EnvironmentProvisioner CR by using the details in the config file, and replacing its `APPLICATION_IMAGE_NAME` and `APPLICATION_IMAGE_TAG` variables in the config file with the details about the created docker image.
 Finally it will push the Environment Provisioner to your GitOps repository.

 <figure>
   <img